Cancer and its treatment can come with a variety of complications, some more serious than others.

-The best way to reduce the risk of ONJ is through good oral hygiene and regular dental care.
+According to pediatric dentist missouri city tx, the best way to reduce the risk of ONJ is through good oral hygiene and regular dental care.
 It is very important that patients inform their dentists if they are taking antiresorptive agents.

 In patients taking antiresorptive agents, dentists should choose conservative dental care whenever possible.
 (For example, choose root canal over dental extraction if possible.)
 Patients with periodontal disease should consider trying non-surgical therapy before surgical treatment—or better yet, delay treatment when possible, until discontinuing antiresorptive agents.

 Patients who need invasive dental work should consider doing it before starting treatment with antiresorptive agents, as most cases of antiresorptive agent-induced ONJ happen after a dental extraction.

 Bilezikian JP, Grbic GT.
 Bisphosphonates and osteonecrosis of the jaw: Proceedings of an international conference.
 Annals of the New York Academy of Sciences.
 2011; 1218: 1-2.